Where to Pick Strawberries in Orlando

 501 Florida Ave., Oviedo | (407) 366-8512 | facebook.com/pappysstrawberries

 Fruit enthusiasts head to Pappy’s simple fields in Oviedo each year during strawberry season.
-Their juicy berries are typically priced between $3.00 and $3.50 per pound, but the picking experience is absolutely priceless.
+They have lots of rows of juicy berries each season just ripe for the picking.
+So grab a basket and fill it up with lots of yummy berries.
 And FYI adventure seekers, Pappy’s just happens to be neighbors to Black Hammock Airboat (and we promise that the gators won’t try to snag your freshly-picked strawberries).

 Southern Hill Farms